Cogulator/Cogulator/README.md

 - update.electron.org service with the command "npm install update-electron-app --save"

 # License
 Cogulator is provided gratis under an Apache 2.0 license.
 Feel free to look under the hood or pull the code.
 If you’d like to contribute to the project, get in touch.
-Cogulator is developed in Flash CS6 and deployed as an Air application.

 # Beta
 This is beta software: don’t use Cogulator for critical work.
 Make sure your models folder (Documents/cogulator/models) is backed up regularly.